rahulgopinath/rahulgopinath.github.io/talks.md

 ---

+#### <a id='gopinath2021fuzzing'></a>[Gopinath: _Fuzzing -- from Alchemy to a Science_ Guest Lecture, 2020-2021]()

+Fuzzing is one of the key techniques in the arsenal of a practitioner of cyber-security, and is used for evaluating the robustness of programs against malicious inputs.
+To fuzz effectively, the input specification of the program under evaluation is practically a requirement.
+However, such specifications are typically unavailable, obsolete, incomplete, or inaccurate, limiting the reach of fuzzers.
+This has led to a proliferation of hacky recipes by different fuzzers to get past the input parsing stage, with each recipe working on some but not all programs.
+That is, fuzzing most resembles alchemy than science at this point.

+In this talk, I show how to transform fuzzing to a science.
+I present an end-to-end framework for recovering precise input specifications of programs.
+Such mined specifications can immediately be used for effective exploration of the program input space as well as the space of the program behavior, leading to the identification of failure-inducing inputs.
+Next, given any failure-inducing input, I show how to generalize such inputs into abstract patterns, precisely identifying the failure causing parts of the input.
+Any number of such abstract patterns can then be combined using the full set of logical connectives --- to produce specialized grammars that can be used by any grammar fuzzer for precise control of produced inputs and hence the expected behavior.

 #### <a id='gopinath2021sf'></a>[Gopinath: _The Science of Fuzzing_ Job Talk, 2020-2021]()

 Fuzzing is a key method for evaluating the robustness of a program